-Power on: Push and release the POWER keypad button to engage power.
-The LED next to the POWER button should be RED when power is on.
-If you attempt to extend individual jacks by pressing the DOWN keypad button or all jacks with the AUTO-LEVEL button, you will hear a "deny" tone from the keypad.
+□ Power on: Push and release the Power Keypad button to engage power.
+All lights will come on then most will go out.
+The LED light next to the Power button should be lit RED when power is on.
+You will need to have the ignition key switch in the off position to extend the jacks.
+If you attempt to extend jacks by pressing the Down Keypad buttons or all the jacks with the Auto-Level button, you will hear a "deny" tone from the keypad if the ignition key is in the improper position.
+Also depending on if the park brake disable is connected and the park brake is released you may not be able to extend jacks.